jacobobryant/benchmark/README.md

   However data ingestion gradually got slower and slower, and after ~10 hours it had slowed to a crawl with still ~1 million entities left to go, so I gave up.
 Maybe an actual Datomic Pro instance would fare better.
+- the xtdb2 and sqlite benchmarks remap document IDs: sqlite changes them from uuids to ints since sqlite doesn't have a native uuid type (though maybe blobs are fine?), while the xtdb2 benchmark keeps them as uuids but updates the prefixes to get better locality.
+Not sure if doing int IDs for xtdb2 would help (from being a smaller data type?) or hurt (from worse locality).
+I'm guessing the latter.

 Document counts: